newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 # Part 5: If you do it, be smarter than me

-The alternatives that would have spared my a lot of time placing uncertain breakpoints are:
+The alternatives that would have spared me a lot of time placing uncertain breakpoints are:
   * Symbolic execution (using angr, miasm or whatever you like)
-  * Translating the whole intermediate representation through automation I didn't try those methods, but people who used them definitely had quicker results, so I think about exploring them in further posts.
+  * Translating the whole intermediate representation through automation

+I didn't try those methods, but people who used them definitely had quicker results, so I think about exploring them in further posts.

 ## Resources